machineagency/science-jubilee/docs/source/index.rst

 What is a Science Jubilee?
 --------------------------

 `Jubilee <https://jubilee3d.com/index.php?title=Main_Page>`_ is an open-source & extensible multi-tool motion platform.
 If that doesn't mean much to you, you can think of it as a 3D printer that can change its tools. ``science_jubilee`` provides tools and associated control software to use Jubilee for laboratory automation.
 This website contains documentation for various lab automation applications including liquid handling, imaging, and sample manipulation.
-While these applications might cater exactly to your planned use case, they most likely will not! ``science_jubilee`` is meant to be flexible; hopefully, the examples here provide a foundation for you to design all sorts of niche experiments!
+While these applications might cater exactly to your planned use case, they most likely will not! ``science_jubilee`` is meant to be flexible; hopefully, the examples here provide a foundation for you to design all sorts of niche experiments.

 |pipetting| |duckweed|